rmmomin/kalshi-urate-pmf/README.md

 ## References

-- Diercks, A., Katz, J., and Wright, J. (2025).
-"Surveys, Prediction Markets, and Economic Forecasting."
+- Diercks, A., Katz, J., and Wright, J. (2026).
+"Kalshi and the Rise of Macro Markets."
 NBER Working Paper 34702. https://www.nber.org/papers/w34702